vchandwani/reactMicroservice/readme.md

 Moderation : run npm start : Runs on 4003 Port

 Event Bus : run npm start : Runs on 4005 Port

+Application uses Packages such as Axios, Nodemon, Express for execution